jungmoyoon/QTE.RD/cran-comments.md

 ## Revision.
+QTE.RD 1.2.0

+This is the second revision.
+In this version, I have

+* Added a vignette that demonstrates how to use functions in the package and interpret their results in empirical applications.

+* Included a dataset on student achievement (ddk_2011), which is used as an example in the vignette.

+## Revision.
 QTE.RD 1.1.0

-This is a first revision.
-I this version, I have
+This is the first revision.
+In this version, I have

 * Added summary.qte() and several print methods.